Monday, 25 May 2026

 Central Ground.
 Photo: Andy Dakin.

 Meanwhile, the standard of league football proved to be too severe, as cash from the ground sale ran out, seeing the side relegated in 1993-94.
-The 1996-97 season saw a further demotion down to Division One of the Northern Premier League.
+The 1996-97 season saw a further demotion to Division One of the Northern Premier League.
 A third-place finish was managed in 1999-00.

 Promotion back to the Premier Division was won in 2003-04, where they finished as runners-up in 2006-07, a performance repeated twelve months later.
 Manager Jim Vince, who had done a sterling job, resigned to be replaced by Nigel Deeley.
 Gary Finley was soon appointed in his place.
 The team was relegated at the end of the 2008-09 campaign.